 To add a new block to your content slide, you can use any of the 3 icons at the top of the slide.

-- Clicking the text icon will produce another text block.
+- Clicking the text icon will create another text block.

-- Clicking the image icon will produce the image uploading interface.
-From here you can upload an image from your computer or clipboard, or find an image or GIF in the inbuilt libraries.
+- Clicking the image icon will open the uploading screen.
+From here you can upload an image from your computer or clipboard, or find one in the inbuilt library.

-- Clicking the emoji icon will produce an emoji list.
-From here you can pick your emoji and it will appear on the slide.
+- Clicking the emoji icon will open the emoji list.
+From here you can pick an emoji and it will appear on the slide.

 You can also create a new block by simply duplicating an existing block and changing the content to your liking.